4.8.2 The Format Cells Dialog Box

 Specify display form for numeric, date and time data.
-This drop-down list provides 4 options for numeric data: Decimal: 1000, Scientific 1E3, Engineering: 1K and Decimal: 1,000.
-Several options are provided for date and time data.
 The functionality is same as the options in Column Properties dialog box.
 The only difference is that it controls the format for cells, and not the entire column.

 Specify decimal number for numeric data.
 There are 3 options in drop-down list: Default Decimal Digits; Set Decimal Places=; Significant Digits=